reactioncommerce/docs/README.md

   </a>
 </p>

-# Mailchimp Open Commerce Docs
+# Mailchimp Open Commerce docs

-The open source documentation repo for [Mailchimp Open Commerce](https://mailchimp.com/developer/open-commerce/) (formerly Reaction Commerce).
+This repo hosts the open source documentation for [Mailchimp Open Commerce](https://mailchimp.com/developer/open-commerce/) (formerly Reaction Commerce).
+Previous versions of the Reaction Commerce docs are archived in [a separate repo](https://github.com/reactioncommerce/reaction-docs).

-## Custom Syntax

-All docs should be valid Markdown.
-In addition to this, we use some specialized syntax to allow for embedding custom components in the documentation at [https://mailchimp.com/developer/open-commerce/docs/](https://mailchimp.com/developer/open-commerce/docs/).
-These custom syntaxes are documented below.
+## Markdown and custom syntax

+The files in this repo are the source content for the [Open Commerce docs](https://mailchimp.com/developer/open-commerce/docs/) on the [Mailchimp Developer](https://mailchimp.com/developer/) site.

+To render properly on the developer site, all docs should be written in Markdown.
+Some standard Markdown elements are not supported: **avoid** H3, H4, H5, and H6 headers, as well as nested lists.

+The developer site does support some Markdown-compatible custom components:

 ### Code snippets

-If a vanilla code block receives a valid ([GFM-flavored](https://docs.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks#syntax-highlighting)) language as well as a `title` param, e.g.:
+Delimit code blocks with triple backticks as in standard Markdown.
+You can optionally add a [GitHub-flavored Markdown language] (https://docs.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks#syntax-highlighting) and a `title` parameter:

 <pre>
 ```js title=Example